titzer/virgil/doc/tutorial/Classes.md

 ## Visibility ##

-The `private` keyword limits the scope of class members to the enclosing class.
-Members that are declared `private` are not visible from outside the class.
+The `private` keyword limits the scope of class members to the enclosing file.
+Members that are declared `private` are not visible from outside the file.

 ```
 class Example8 {